-Quick & Easy Vegan Caesar Salad Dressing comes together quickly with the help of your immersion blender.
+This quick and easy Vegan Caesar Dressing recipe comes together in minutes with the help of your immersion blender.
 No dairy needed!

-When I was a kid, we always had Thanksgiving supper at my aunt Sherry’s house, and she would make her signature, super-authentic Thanksgiving dish: Caesar salad with homemade dressing.
+When I was a kid, we always had Thanksgiving supper at my aunt Sherry's house, and she would make her signature, super-authentic Thanksgiving dish: Caesar salad.

 For whatever reason, that she made this dressing from scratch made her seem like a magician, as far as I was concerned.
-That food memory made working on the recipe for this Quick & Easy Vegan Caesar Salad Dressing even more special.
+That food memory made working on this Vegan Caesar Dressing recipe even more special.

 Thanks, Aunt Sherry.
 You'll always be a kitchen magician to me!

-Amanda said that was close, but that anchovies have a stronger taste than I was probably remembering, and that’s when she said the magic word: MISO!
+Amanda said that was close, but that anchovies have a stronger taste than I was probably remembering, and that's when she said the magic word: MISO!
 YES!
-That was the ticket, and here we are.
-Let’s make some dressing, y’all!
+That was the ticket.

 - 2 cloves garlic